 The album starts with the Buffalo Springfield cover “For What’s It’s Worth.”
 This rootsy, almost southern rock arrangement, gives Cher’s voice a completely new venue.
 The first true gem of this record comes in “(Just Enough to Keep Me) Hangin’ On.”
 Although this song is a lukewarm song on love, Cher’s voice literally sounds like mascara stained teardrops.
 This theme continues throughout many of the album’s later cuts.

 One can’t ignore her version of “(Sittin’ on) The Dock of The Bay.”
-This Otis Redding cover sounds like it’s come straight from the dock.
 You can hear the dreams in Cher’s voice as she dips her toes in the bay.
 Side A closes with “I Walk on Guilded Splinters,” a cover from Dr. John.
 Lyrically, this song serves as a precursor to Cher’s future career.

 In my life, I have been learning to find my own voice, and that is what sets this album apart from everything Cher had made previously.
 This album is in Cher’s voice.
-She sounds as if she is talking to you from across the table about her hopes, aspirations, and heartbreak.
-This is all set to a rootsy, Americana, blues background.
+She sounds as if she is talking to you from across the table about her hopes, aspirations, and heartbreak, set to a rootsy, Americana, and blues background.

 So I sit here, 49 years after this album, and I feel a deep connection to it emotionally.
 Cher’s vocals have always been underrated, and she has truly spoken straight to my being with this album.
-Life is meant to be a hit, but sometimes we walk through valleys that result in beauty.
+Life is meant to be a hit, but sometimes we walk through valleys, but they result in beauty.

 So let’s look on our past and present struggles through the lens of beauty.
 Looking back, it will only be a stepping stone to greatness.
 Basically, we are all a hit.
 We may be a commercial failure now, but we could be a gypsy, tramp, or thieve tomorrow….or something along those lines.